BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Introduction

+\TOMM{\textbf{2)} We present an optimal offline solution to the \tABR problem, which establishes an upper bound on the achievable QoE by any online algorithm.
+While this offline algorithm is impractical for real-world use, it serves as a benchmark for comparing the QoE performance of online algorithms in our experimental analysis.}

-\textbf{2)} We present \algName, an algorithm that finds a near-optimal solution for \tABR in an online manner without the future knowledge of uncertain inputs.
+\textbf{3)} We present \algName \footnote{\TOMM{A preliminary version of this article appeared at ACM MMSys 2024~\cite{zeynali2024bola360}.}}, an algorithm that finds a near-optimal solution for \tABR in an online manner without the future knowledge of inputs.
 In each round, \algName selects a suitable bitrate for each tile based on the current buffer utilization.
 Further, there are multiple parameters in \algName that could be tuned to improve the performance under different conditions and environments.

-\textbf{3)} We analyze the performance of \algName and show that (i) it never violates the buffer capacity of the client (Theorem~\ref{thm:buffer_size}), and (ii) its average QoE is within a small additive constant factor of the offline optimum of \tABR(Theorem~\ref{thm:alg_perf}), the additive factor goes to zero when the buffer size goes to infinity.
-Further, let {\em playback delay} be the time elapsed from when a video segment is downloaded by the client to when it is rendered to the user.
-Our theoretical analysis reveals a tradeoff between playback delay and QoE of \algName, i.e., one needs to tolerate a longer playback delay to achieve better QoE (Remark~\ref{rem:conflict}).
+\textbf{4)} We analyze \algName's performance, demonstrating that (i) it never exceeds the client's buffer capacity (Theorem~\ref{thm:buffer_size}) and (ii) its average QoE is within a small additive constant factor of the offline optimum of \tABR(Theorem~\ref{thm:alg_perf}), the additive factor goes to zero when the buffer size goes to infinity.
+Additionally, considering the {\em playback delay} – the time between tiled download and rendering, our analysis reveals a tradeoff between playback delay and \algName's QoE, i.e., one needs to tolerate a longer playback delay to achieve better QoE (Remark~\ref{rem:conflict}).